omar-dulaimi/prisma-orpc-generator/README.md

 <a id="acknowledgements"></a>
 ## 🙏 Acknowledgements
 - Prisma and its ecosystem
-- ORPC community and patterns
+- oRPC community and patterns
 - Zod for runtime validation
 - TypeScript tooling
 - Vitest and contributors